flyway/flywaydb.org/documentation/configuration/parameters/ignoreMigrationPatterns.md

 repeatable:missing,versioned:pending
 ```

-Wildcards are supported, thus:
+The `*` wild card is also supported, thus:
 ```
 *:missing
 ```
-will ignore missing files, no matter their type and:
+will ignore missing migrations no matter their type and:
 ```
 repeatable:*
 ```